SyedDaiam9101/SyedDaiam9101/README.md

 - 👋 Hi, I’m Daim!
 - 👀 I’m interested in coding languages such as Python, and C++ and looking forward to strengthening my roots in machine learning
 - 🌱 I’m currently learning Computer Science
-- 💞️ I’m looking to collaborate on organization on based software and became an software engineer
+- 💞️ I’m looking to collaborate on organization on based software and became an AI & Machine Engineer
 - 📫 How to reach me smdaiam616@gmail.com
-- 😄 Pronouns: Knowledge Seeker
+- 😄 Pronouns: He/Him